Stratford High Street DLR station: History

-The first station on the site was opened as Stratford Bridge on 14 June 1847 in Stratford-at-Bow on the Eastern Counties and Thames Junction Railway (ECR) between Stratford and Canning Town stations.
+The first station on the site was opened as Stratford Bridge on 14 June 1847 in Stratford on the Eastern Counties and Thames Junction Railway (ECR) between Stratford and Canning Town stations.
 By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the ECR; they wished to amalgamate formally, but could not obtain government agreement for this until 1862, when the Great Eastern Railway (GER) was formed by amalgamation.
 Thus Stratford Bridge became a GER station in 1862.

 Stratford Market

 In 1879, the Great Eastern Railway opened a wholesale fruit and vegetable market at Stratford to rival Spitalfields Market, and the station was renamed Stratford Market on 1 November 1880.
 The station was resited in 1892 when the line was widened.
-On the westbound platform there was a tower that contained steps that allowed direct access over the goods lines to the adjacent Great Eastern Railway's printing works which opened in 1893.
+On the western platform there was a tower that contained steps that allowed direct access over the goods lines to the adjacent Great Eastern Railway's printing works which opened in 1893.
 As of 2016 the building is still extant.